Lands and Legacies FAQ

 The Lands and Legacies tour is a motorized tour to the north end of

 This is expected to be an all day journey; tours will last between 5 and 6 hours and travel approximately 30 miles.

 Yes, the adult fee is $15.00, the child (under 16) and senior (62 and over) fee is $12.00.

 Yes, reservations are strongly recommended as seats are limited and may fill quickly.
 Call 912-882-4335 Monday through Friday 10:00 a.m. to 4:00 p.m.
 You can make reservations up to six months in advance.

 Can I make a reservation for my group?

 Yes, groups who book the lands and legacies tour will try to be accommodated within the abilities of the tour guides operating the daily tours.
 However, the tours operate up to two tours per day using multiple passenger vehicles and there is no guarantee that groups larger than 10 will be accommodated on the same tour and the same tour route and at the same time.
 All tours will see the same locations each day.

 Yes, please call 912-882-4335 up to 24 hours in advance.
 Currently, there is no penalty for canceling your Lands and Legacies tour reservation.
 However, should you choose to cancel your ferry reservation, all terms and conditions will apply.

 Are there dates that tours will not run?

-The Lands and Legacies Tour will not run on Christmas day, dates of the scheduled hunts and Tuesdays and Wednesdays between December 1 and February 28.
+The Lands and Legacies Tour will not run on Christmas day, and Tuesdays and Wednesdays between December 1 and February 28.